 The model must be embedded in real-world contexts.

-Embark Education is embedded in two local businesses—Pinwheel Coffee and Framework Cycles—providing an authentic and mutually beneficial relationship.
-Pinwheel Coffee Framework Cycles These enterprises sit squarely at the intersection of business, community, and education.
+Embark Education is embedded in a local business—Pinwheel Coffee—providing an authentic and mutually beneficial relationship.
+Pinwheel Coffee Pinwheel Coffee sits squarely at the intersection of business, community, and education.

 While the real world absolutely must be the classroom, additional learning spaces can be complementary.